lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 **Auto-Toggle Presets With Sensor** - If the sensor state changes while Preset A or Preset B is active, it will switch to the other preset.

-**Preset X**: Triggering preset - Set the preset ID that, when activated, will check the sensor state and then trigger either Preset X or Y accordingly.
+**Preset X**: Triggering preset - Set the preset ID that, when activated, will check the sensor state and then trigger either Preset A or B accordingly.

 **Preset A**: Set the preset ID that will be activated by the Triggering Preset when the sensor is in the ON state.